 I am proud to be part of a dedicated team of governors and am aware of the significance of their role to support the overall effectiveness of the school and the achievements and enrichment of all of its pupils.
 I look forward to meeting and working with staff, pupils and parents.

-Miss C Taylor – Governor (Staff)
+Mrs C Campbell – Governor (Staff)

-I have been a staff member at Scotts Park Primary School for nearly four years, working initially as a learning assistant before completing my teacher training.
+I have been a staff member at Scotts Park Primary School for seven years, working initially as a learning assistant before completing my teacher training.
 I have been on the school’s governing board for a couple of years now and have really enjoyed supporting and contributing to the wider ethos of the school, outside of my classroom responsibilities.

 Jasmine Choudhury – Governor (Staff)